Wildlife of Nigeria

 The wildlife of Nigeria consists of the flora and fauna of this country in West Africa.
-Nigeria has a wide variety of different habitats, ranging from mangrove swamps and tropical rainforest to savanna with scattered clumps of trees.
-About 290 species of mammal and 940 species of bird have been recorded in the country.
+Nigeria has a wide variety of habitats, ranging from mangrove swamps and tropical rainforest to savanna with scattered clumps of trees.
+About 290 mammal species and 940 bird species have been recorded in the country.

 Geography

 Nigeria is a large country in West Africa just north of the equator.
 It is bounded by Benin to the west, Niger to the north, Cameroon to the east and the Atlantic Ocean to the south.
 The country consists of several large plateaus separated by the valleys of the two major rivers, the Niger and the Benue, and their tributaries.
 These converge inland and flow into the Gulf of Guinea through a network of creeks and branches which form the extensive Niger Delta.
 Other rivers flow directly to the sea further west, with many smaller rivers being seasonal.
 The highest mountain is Chappal Waddi (2419 m) on the Mambilla Plateau in the southeast of the country near the border with Cameroon.
-The Shere Hills (1829 m) are another mountainous region located on the Jos Plateau in the centre of the country.
+The Shere Hills (1829 m) are another mountainous region located on the Jos Plateau in the center of the country.
 Major lakes include two reservoirs, Oguta Lake and Kainji Lake, and Lake Chad in the northeast.
 There are extensive coastal plains in the southwest and the southeast, and the coastline is low.

 The wet season lasts from March to October, with winds from the southwest.
 The rest of the year is dry, with northeasterly harmattan winds blowing in from the Sahara.
 The coastal zone has between 1500 and 3000 mm of rainfall per year, and the inland zones are drier except for the highland areas.